Morant, No. 12 Murray State race past No. 5 Marquette

 The Racers will face fourth-seeded Florida State on Saturday in the second round.

-Junior guard Markus Howard scored 26 points for fifth-seeded Marquette, which lost for the sixth time in the past seven games.
+Junior guard Markus Howard scored 26 points for Marquette, which lost for the sixth time in the past seven games.
 Junior forward Sam Hauser recorded 16 points and 10 rebounds.

 The Golden Eagles shot just 32.4 percent from the field, including 8 of 31 from 3-point range.
 Howard was just 9 of 27 from the field and 4 of 14 from long range.